Shekswess/Shekswess.github.io/_posts/2024-08-29-small-language-model-rags-is-all-you-need.md

 ## Setup

 In this section, we will provide an overview of the dataset used for the experiments and the RAG pipeline setup.
+In total there were 28 experiments both with Simple RAG and Mixture RAG pipelines.

 ### Dataset